39 works. 10 artists. 400+attendees.

-Do No Harm: Reflections on Healthcare is a public-facing exhibition and research project advocating for planetary health consciousness; a concept which acknowledges the intrinsic link between human health and natural systems.
+Do No Harm: Reflections on Healthcare is a public-facing exhibition series and research project advocating for planetary health consciousness; a concept which acknowledges the intrinsic link between human health and natural systems.
 By interrogating the harms of current healthcare practices and propagating known solutions, this project advocates for the urgent transition to a model of health which is socially and ecologically regenerative.

-Participating artists: Adedolapo Boluwatife, Dr Tanishka Brahmanand, Kaanchi Chopra, Frankey Chung, Maria Koijck, Edwina Green, Dr Liz Hu, Professor David Karoly, Janet Laurence and Dr Bob Smith.
+Participating artists:Adedolapo Boluwatife, Dr Tanishka Brahmanand,Kaanchi Chopra, Frankey Chung, Maria Koijck, Edwina Green, Dr Liz Hu, Professor David Karoly, Janet Laurence and Dr Bob Smith.

 Creative Producers: